Ellmen/magic-math/README.md

 ## Usage

-Currently, the easiest way to use this repository is by modifying `index.py`.
-There is example code there for how to do this.
+Currently, the easiest way to use this repository is using an `index.py` in the home directory.
+To get started, copy `exaples/index.py` to this folder.